SeanKilleen/seankilleen.github.io/_posts/2024-02-14-6-months-at-sct.md

 * Introduced daily stand-ups (Our team of 11 still manages it in under 20 minutes!)
 * Created / shaped the overall process flow of our work
 * Created & automated a high level Kanban board allowing stakeholders to see big picture and drill down as desired
-* Created places to radiate information -- Product FAQs, a company-wide shared glossary
+* Created places to radiate information -- Product FAQs, a company-wide shared glossary, teams channels
 * Created a standard for documenting certain kinds of information and a repository for that information to live, which is now part of the standard of how we operate.
 * Got the team used to working out loud.
 Pull requests, reviews, pairing/mobbing, and more.
+* Created on-boarding process and checklist.
+New hires were opening PRs 2 hours after on-boarding.

 ## Infrastructure

 * Built a CI/CD pipeline for continuous delivery of CloudFoundry-based applications to SAP BTP Cloud
-* Discovered a technical limitation of CloudFoundry and to get ahead of it, re-platformed our applications to Kubernetes (SAP BTP Kyma) in 5 working days.
+* Discovered a technical limitation of CloudFoundry and to get ahead of it, re-platformed our applications to Kubernetes (SAP BTP Kyma) in 7 working days.
 This included
   * Containerizing all of our .NET applications
   * Essentially learning Kubernetes on the fly.
 I'd poked around the edges a lot, but I had to really get into it.
   * Making BTP cloud services work in a new environment